lzim/teampsd/mtl_facilitate_workgroup/learner_see/mtl_session05_see.md

 # Session 5 In-Session Exercise

 ## Check the name of your team data file in Explorer
-1. In session 3, we used our team data UI and clicked "Get Team Data Table for Sim UI" to produce our team data for simualtion.
+1. In session 3, we used our team data UI and clicked "Get Team Data Table for Sim UI" to produce our team data for simulation.
-2. Let's now go back to mtl.how/data in an Explorer window to check the name of our team data file.
+2. Let's now go back to mtl.how/data in an Internet Explorer window to check the name of our team data file.
 3. The team data file for simulation is in our team folder, in the team_data_sim folder

 ![](https://github.com/lzim/teampsd/blob/master/resources/gifs/session2_data_ui_3.gif)